LUMA

 The key insight is combining a time signal with a spatial position signal so that each fixture hits its peak at a different moment:

-3. Time Ramp connected to Beat Clock creates a signal that counts up by 1 for each beat.
+2. Time Ramp connected to Beat Clock creates a signal that counts up by 1 for each beat.

-4. Math (subtract) -- Subtract the spatial position (from Get Attribute) from the time ramp.
+3. Math (subtract) -- Subtract the spatial position (from Get Attribute) from the time ramp.
 Each fixture now has a time-shifted version of the ramp.
 The leftmost fixture (position 0.0) sees the ramp unchanged.
 The rightmost fixture (position 1.0) sees the ramp delayed by one unit.

-5. Modulo (divisor: 1.0) -- Wraps the subtracted value to 0-1, creating a repeating sawtooth wave per fixture.
+4. Modulo (divisor: 1.0) -- Wraps the subtracted value to 0-1, creating a repeating sawtooth wave per fixture.

-6. Falloff (width: 0.3) -- Turns the broad sawtooth into a narrow pulse.
+5. Falloff (width: 0.3) -- Turns the broad sawtooth into a narrow pulse.
 Each fixture now has a sharp pulse that hits at a different time.

 Result: A wave of light that sweeps across your fixtures in spatial order, repeating every beat.
 Because it uses rel_x (relative X position), it automatically adapts to any venue layout.
 Eight fixtures or eighty -- the chase just works.
+Apply Color derives brightness from the color automatically -- white is full on, black is off.

 Variations